zeen101/leaky-paywall/readme.txt

 * Like IssueM, Leaky Paywall is GPL

 == Changelog ==
+= 1.2.0 =
+* Added new function to verify login hashes
+* Moved login hash check inside of process_request function
+* Added check for subscriber session to add to cookie if cookie is empty
+* Set Stripe API version to latest version before they added multi-subscriptions (until we can handle it gracefully)

 = 1.1.8=
 * FFixing issue with non-recurring payments not adding to subscribers table
 * Verify Stripe class has not been initiated before including Stripe SDK